Sensitivity of mixing times of Cayley graphs: Introduction

-Our last question pertains to Theorem \ref{thm:L2mix} below. \begin{question} Let $G=(V,E)$ be a finite connected vertex-transitive graph.
+Our last question pertains to Theorem \ref{thm:L2mix} below.
+It is inspired by a question of Itai Benjamini on the Liouville property in the infinite setting. \begin{question} Let $G=(V,E)$ be a finite connected vertex-transitive graph.
 Is the uniform (or $L^2$) mixing time robust under bounded perturbations of the edge weights? (certainly, this is open only when the perturbation does not respect the transitivity).
 Likewise, does there exist some $C(a,b,d)>0$ (independent of $G$) such that if the degree of $G$ is $d$ and $G'$ is $(a,b)$-quasi-isometric to $G'$ (which, again, need not be vertex-transitive), then the uniform mixing times of the SRWs on the two graphs can vary by at most a $C(a,b,d)$ factor? \end{question}

 We end the introduction with a few cases for which the mixing time is known to be robust.
-Robustness of the TV and $L_{\infty}$ mixing times for all reversible Markov chains under changes to the holding probabilities (i.e.\ under addition of weighted loops) was established in \cite{PS} by Peres and Sousi and in \cite{cf:L2} by J.H.\ and Peres.
+Robustness of the TV and $L_{\infty}$ mixing times for all reversible Markov chains under changes to the holding probabilities (i.e.\ under changing the weight of each loop by at most a constant factor) was established in \cite{PS} by Peres and Sousi and in \cite{cf:L2} by J.H.\ and Peres.
 Boczkowski, Peres and Sousi \cite{BPS} constructed an example demonstrating that this may fail without reversibility.
 Robustness of the TV and $L_{\infty}$ mixing times for general (weighted) trees under bounded perturbations of the edge weights was established in \cite{PS} by Peres and Sousi and in \cite{cf:L2} by J.H.\ and Peres.
 Robustness of TV mixing times for general trees under quasi-isometries (where one of the graphs need not be a tree, but is `tree-like' in that it is quasi-isometric to a tree) was established in \cite{berry} by Addario-Berry and Roberts.